martinrotter/rssguard/README.md

 --------
 RSS Guard is simple (yet powerful) feed reader.
 It is able to fetch the most known feed formats, including RSS/RDF and ATOM.
 RSS Guard is developed on top of the [Qt library](http://qt-project.org/) and it supports these operating systems:

-* Windows XP and newer,
+* Windows Vista and newer,
 * GNU/Linux,
 * Mac OS X,
 * xBSD (possibly),